 - Age: At least two years of age/ At least 4 years of age

 - When used with the internal 5-point harness this restraint meets FAA Inversion requirements for airplane use which means many parents count is as one of the best travel booster seats

 Baby trend yumi

-Baby Trend Yumi foldable travel booster seat is a clever seat that convert from high back to backless and can be easily folded for ease of transport.
+Baby Trend Yumi foldable travel booster seat is a clever seat that converts from high back to backless and can be easily folded for ease of transport.
 This versatility makes is one of the best booster seats for travel and one that will grow with your growing child.
 However, be aware that this car seat is not FAA approved and cannot be fit securely on an airplane seat.

 - High-back booster 30-100 lbs; Backless booster 40-100 lbs

 - 8-position height adjustment headrest